100yann/Bash-Git-Commands/README.md

 git push -u remote branch - will set the upstream, so your repo will remember which remote to push to afterwards and you can only use "git push"
 git push [remote] [local-branch]:[remote-branch] - pushes specified local branch to a specific branch on GitHub
 git clone url - used when you have a GitHub repo that you want to pull(clone) to your local repo
+git branch -M main - renames your current branch to main, which is the standard branch name for GitHub, as opposed to master

 If you want to reverse some commits that other people already have on their machines, you should revert instead of reset.
 If you want to reverse commits that you made but aren't shared yet - you can use reset.